tankery/RxWear/README.md

 # Credits

-The code for managing the GoogleApiClient is taken from the [Android-ReactiveLocation](https://github.com/mcharmas/Android-ReactiveLocation) library by Michał Charmas, which is licensed under the Apache License, Version 2.0.
+The code for managing the MobvoiApiClient is taken from the [Android-ReactiveLocation](https://github.com/mcharmas/Android-ReactiveLocation) library by Michał Charmas, which is licensed under the Apache License, Version 2.0.

 # License